Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 - Christchurch mosque shootings: Brenton Tarrant prison bill to cost taxpayers $3.6m - Cabinet pa...

-In a pre-sentence report, Tarrant told the writer his attack was "non-personal and chaotic".
+In a pre-sentence report, Tarrant told the report writer his attack was "non-personal and chaotic".

 Zarifeh said the "calculated sadism and depravity" could not be overstated.

-"His intention was to carry out mass murder… and to inflict extreme fear, casualty and loss on the Muslin and non-Caucasian population," he told the court.
+"His intention was to carry out mass murder … and to inflict extreme fear, casualty and loss on the Muslin and non-Caucasian population," he told the court.

 "The offending has caused immense loss of harm and permanent life altering physical and psychological trauma to the survivors.